kiwijuice56/gd-mobile-physiology/addons/gd-mobile-physiology/README.md

 The `debugOutput` parameter will enable logging of intermediate signals during analysis, which may be useful to see where the algorithm is going wrong.
 These debug values are returned in the output dictionary.

+### Wobble/wiggle index
+The `WiggleIndexAlgorithm` is similar to the previous two algorithms, but only requires accelerometer samples.

-## Example Script
+## Example
-See `addons/gd-mobile-physiology/example/Main.gd` for the full example script.
+See `addons/gd-mobile-physiology/example/Demo.gd` for the full example script.

 ```python
 func test_heart_rate(sample_size: int) -> void: